BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-28-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 \phi = \pm v, \quad  v = \frac{m_ {0}}{\sqrt{ 2\lambda_ {0} }}.
 $$

-We want to do the perturbation theory about, say, $-v$, and we can use the displacement operator to do that, by defining a passively transformed Hamiltonian:
+We want to do the perturbation theory about, say, $+v$, and we can use the displacement operator to do that, by defining a passively transformed Hamiltonian: